CCKennedy/minode-um/Mini Fan.md

 #### 1. Use button to control the motor's speed.

 > This example show you how to use the button A and B control the motor speed .
-Button A control the motor to speed up, button B control the motor deceleration.
+Button A control the motor to speed up, button B control the motor to deceleration.

 > ![pic1](./image/Mini-Fan/button-speed.png)